 Research revealed that statistics are overwhelming and the importance of personal stories are key to engaging people in an issue.
 Next, users seek a clear statement of what the organization is hoping to achieve and their legitimacy through partnerships.
 But their are multiple sides to this story, and their must also be an opportunity for the new arrival to identify with the story and see clear results of getting of getting involved.
 As well as text, competitive research revealed video was often used as an introduction to the organization.

 It was essential to create a brand that was approachable, community driven and supportive.
 Brain storming a name that would capture all of this, I landed on Common.

 Common People, Common ground, Common America.

+These themes of community and interconnection influenced the exploration of the logo design.
 Bright, playful and welcoming colors were chosen to reflect the key elements of the brand; providing an uplifting community inclusive of new arrivals and the local volunteers.

 From the raw data, an affinity map help isolate the key issues that were were high in severity and frequency.

 Expanding the volunteer task information was key to the users feeling like their was a spot for them in the community.
 With the increased text, additional imagery was introduced to both create informational sections and allow the users to visualize their involvement in the program.